Last week I was playing The Witcher 3 after a very, very long time.

 A tour onboarding UX has the potential to offer a fully hand-held walkthrough, but it may be too excessive sometimes.

-- Helpful and usually fun for users in their beginner to intermediate stage of their journey
+- Helpful and usually fun for users in the beginner to intermediate stage of the user journey

 - Can be used as initial onboarding for users who skipped the tour